11 Ultimate Sales Funnel Examples That Convert Like Crazy

 - Plan introduction page

-- Plan pricing page
+- Plan pricing page showing different upsell and cross-sell options

 - Create account introduction page